Saint Vincent and the Grenadines: Languages

 English is the official language.
 Most Vincentians speak Vincentian Creole.
-English is used in education, government, religion, and other formal domains, while Creole (or 'dialect' as it is referred to locally) is used in informal situations such as in the home and among friends.
+English is used in education, government, religion, and other formal domains, while Creole (or 'dialect' as it is referred to locally) is used in informal situations, such as in the home and among friends.

 Religion

-According to the 2001 census, 81.5% of the population of Saint Vincent and the Grenadines identified themselves as Christian, 6.7% has another religion and 8.8% has no religion or did not state a religion (1.5%).
+According to the 2001 census, 81.5% of the population of Saint Vincent and the Grenadines identified themselves as Christian, 6.7% had a different religion and 8.8% had no religion, or did not state one (1.5%).

-Anglicanism constitutes the largest religious category, with 17.8% of the population.
+Anglicanism constitutes the largest religious category, adhered to by 17.8% of the population.
 Pentecostals are the second largest group (17.6%).
 The next largest group are Methodists (10.9% of the population), followed by Seventh-day Adventists (10.2%) and Baptists (10.0%).
 Other Christians include Roman Catholics (7.5%), Evangelicals (2.8%), Church of God (2.5%), Brethren Christian (1.3%), Jehovah's Witnesses (0.6%) and the Salvation Army (0.3%).

 Between 1991 and 2001 the number of Anglicans, Brethren, Methodists and Roman Catholics decreased, while the number of Pentecostals, Evangelicals and Seventh-day Adventists increased.

 The number of non-Christians is small.
 These religious groups include the Rastafari (1.5% of the population), Hindus and Muslims (1.5%).

 Culture

 Sport

-Cricket, rugby and association football are most popular among men whereas netball is most popular among women.
-Basketball, volleyball and tennis are also very popular.
+Cricket, association football, and athletics are most popular among men whereas netball is most popular among women.
+Basketball, volleyball, rugby and tennis are also very popular.

 The country's prime football league is the NLA Premier League, which provides its national (association) football team with most players.
-A notable Vincentian footballer is Ezra Hendrickson, former national team captain who played at several Major League Soccer clubs in the United States and is now a head coach with the Chicago Fire FC.
+A notable Vincentian footballer is Ezra Hendrickson, former national team captain who played at several Major League Soccer clubs in the United States and was head coach with the Chicago Fire FC from 2021–23.

 The country regularly participates at the Caribbean Basketball Championship where a men's team and a women's team compete.
 Saint Vincent and the Grenadines also has its own national rugby union team which is ranked 84th in the world.
 Other notable sports played at the regional level include track and field.
 Natasha Mayers won a gold medal in the 100m at the 2010 Commonwealth Games.
 Kineke Alexander won a bronze medal in the women's [400m] at the 2015 Pan American Games.
 Eswort Coombs got a bronze medal in the 400m at the 1995 Pan American Games.

+At the Olympics Games France 2024, Saint Vincent and the Grenadines had two athletes, Shafiqua Maloney and Handal Roban.
+Maloney became the first Vincentian athlete to reach the final stage of an Olympic event when she placed 4th in the women's 800m.